LeoIta/Angular/src/documentation/data-binding.md

 ## String Interpolation

-To understand the different ways of using the `string interpolation`, you can define in the `servers.component.ts` a variable called servers and a method to get the server status from the server name.
+To understand the possible uses of the `string interpolation`, let's see an example:

+`servers.component.ts`

 ```
   servers = [new Server('server1', true), new Server('server2', false)];